oeghaneyan/tfc-project-mgmt/README.md

 ## Current Challenge

-As noted in the open issue [here](https://github.com/hashicorp/terraform-provider-tfe/issues/782) there is currently no project_id for pre-existing projects.
+As noted in the open issue [here](https://github.com/hashicorp/terraform-provider-tfe/issues/782) there is currently no project_id data block for pre-existing projects.
 This could be probelematic for teams who would like to integrate projects in their workflow and require a project id for those integrations.

 ## Solution